Cat5TV/pinecraft/README.md

 ![Minecraft](assets/minecraft15.jpg?raw=true)

-## Minecraft Java Server Installer for Raspberry Pi, PINE64 and Other SBCs.
+## Minecraft Java Server Installer for Raspberry Pi

 This installer simplifies the installation and setup of a Minecraft Java Server.